imchin/catoct/README.md

 # CATOCT: Continuous-Acceleraiton Time-Optimal Cubic Trajectory
-This is suitable for fully-actuated robotics manipulator.
+This method is suitable for fully-actuated robotics manipulator.

 ## Objective:
 Given a sequence of (multiple-degree-of-freedom) via points in joint space and limits on the magnitude of both velocity and acceleration of each degree of freedom,